jerhon/nuget-slnf-bug/README.md

 In the logs when it tries to resolve dependencies it tries to use the path ```src/nuget-slnf-bug/nuget-slnf-bug/nuget-slnf-bug.csproj``` and fails.

+# Failed NuGet Restore

+In a github action, it shows the following result with nuget restore.

 ```
 Run nuget restore src/nuget-slnf-bug/nuget-slnf-bug.slnf
 MSBuild auto-detection: using msbuild version '15.0' from '/usr/lib/mono/msbuild/15.0/bin'.